acsone/acsone-addons/account_invoice_analytic_quick_view/README.rst

 Account Invoice Analytic Quick View
 ===================================

-This module provides a new stored and computed fields on account.invoice.
+This module provides a new stored and computed field on invoice.
-This fields contains the project related to the invoice lines if the lines have the same project.
-In case where the lines are linked to different projects then the new computed fields will be empty
+This fields contains the analytic account related to the invoice lines when all the lines have the same project.
+In case where the lines are linked to different projects then the field remains empty.

+This provides a quick method to sort and search invoices by projects when most invoices have only one analytic account.

 Credits
 =======